DanielPosada330/Travel-Agency-Back-End-Migration-Website/README.md

 7) Create VacationsRepository.java interface in dao package.
 8) Add cross-origin support within each of the repository.java files.

 F.  Write code for the services package that includes each of the following:

 •   a purchase data class with a customer cart and a set of cart items
+1) Create Purchase.java data class that contains a customer, cart, and a set of cart items.
 •   a purchase response data class that contains an order tracking number
+1) Create PurchaseResponse.java data class that contains an order tracking number.
 •   a checkout service interface
+1) Create CheckoutService.java interface.
 •   a checkout service implementation class
+1) Create CheckoutServiceImpl.java class.
+2) Cart.java, lines 46, 67-77: Added column for status; added method for add to reflective changes in CheckoutServiceImpl.java
+3) Customer.java, lines 60-72: Added method for add to reflective changes in CheckoutServiceImpl.java

 G.  Write code to include validation to enforce the inputs needed by the Angular front-end.